-In the history of yoga, hatha yoga is fairly recent technique that was developed from Tantra Yoga.
-The tantrics embraced the physical body as the means to achieve enlightenment and developed the physical-spiritual connections and body centered practices that lead to Hatha Yoga.
-But Hatha Yoga is uniquely focused on transforming the physical body through purification and the cultivation of the life force energy of prana.
-And all of the techniques of Hatha Yoga are seen as preliminary steps to achieving the deeper states of meditation and enlightenment found in the path of Raja Yoga (meditation).
+In the history of yoga, hatha yoga is a fairly recent technique that was developed from theories and techniques of Tantra Yoga.
+The tantrics embraced the physical body as the means to achieve enlightenment and developed the physical-spiritual connections and body-centered practices that lead to Hatha Yoga.
+But Hatha Yoga is uniquely focused on transforming the physical body through purification and the cultivation of the subtle energies of the body.
+And all of the techniques of Hatha Yoga are seen as preliminary steps to achieving the deeper states of meditation and enlightenment found in the path of Raja Yoga.

 It was not until the 1920s when Hatha Yoga became popularized and promoted in India with the work of T. Krishnamacharya and a few other brave and determined yogis.
 Krishnamacharya traveled through India giving demonstrations of yoga poses and with other pioneering yogis promoted hatha yoga through its strong healing and other positive benefits.
 Since then, many more western and Indian teachers have become pioneers, popularizing hatha yoga and gaining millions of followers.
 Hatha Yoga now has many different schools or styles, all emphasizing the many different aspects of the practice.

 What is a Hatha Yoga class like?

 Hatha and Hatha Yoga are used in modern times as a broad and generic term for yoga which does not have a specific style attached to it.
 A general Hatha class will be relatively gentle, slow and good for beginners, but it is difficult to know what a specific Hatha class will be like before attending.
 A Hatha Yoga practice typically starts with some gentle warm-ups, continues to a sequence of yoga poses, and end with a short seated meditation.
 Hatha classes are usually 60 to 90 minutes long and may also include pranayama exercises.

 What is Hatha Yoga good for?